ngrafx/nray/README.md

 - [Scratch a Pixel](https://www.scratchapixel.com/)

 Nray comes with a few sample scenes and objects as well as some HDR images to use for Image-Based-Lighting.
 It can currently handle Spheres and Triangle Meshes and reads [.obj files](https://en.wikipedia.org/wiki/Wavefront_.obj_file)
-It has a few different Materials defining how the objects interacts with the lights :
+It has a few different Materials defining how the objects interacts with lights :
 - Lambertian
 - Dielectric
 - Metal